marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-that-control-optimization.rst

-  In addition to reordering basic blocks in the compiled function, in order to reduce number of taken branches, partitions hot and cold basic blocks into separate sections of the assembly and .o files, to improve paging and cache locality performance.
+  In addition to reordering basic blocks in the compiled function, in order to reduce number of taken branches, partitions hot and cold basic blocks into separate sections of the assembly and :samp:`.o` files, to improve paging and cache locality performance.

   This optimization is automatically turned off in the presence of